 Map out the scope of work with the team: expected deliverables are divided into project tasks, milestones are created, a timeline is drawn.

-Estimate the project budget and project schedule, including deadlines.
+Estimate the project budget and do project schedule planning, including deadlines.

 Hire additional staff and reach out to third-party vendors if their services are required.